Let's focus on what we can do!

 Certificate in Foundation Journalism

-Ability Today is running its fourth year of our Academy for Disabled Journalists (ADJ) in partnership with the National Council for the Training of Journalists (NCTJ), all delivered in a fully inclusive and accessible online environment.
+Ability Today is running its fifth year of our Academy for Disabled Journalists (ADJ) in partnership with the National Council for the Training of Journalists (NCTJ), all delivered in a fully inclusive and accessible online environment.

 This is an innovative partnership with the NCTJ to provide tailored access to their Certificate in Foundation Journalism (CFJ) subsidised by the National Lottery.

 If you have a disability and are in receipt of DLA or PIP you will be eligible to apply for the course.
 If you are not in receipt of DLA or PIP, a Doctor/Consultant letter confirming your medical condition will suffice.
 Please get in touch if you have further questions.
-All applications must be submitted by the 20th April 2023.

-We aim to notify all successful & unsuccessful applicants by 28th April 2023.
+We aim to notify all successful & unsuccessful applicants by 27th May 2024.

-The weekly 1.5 hour lessons will commence at 11am on the 4th May 2023 and the course will run for 6 months.
-All sessions are recorded for future reference and revision.
+The weekly 1.5 hour lessons will commence at 11am on 30th May 2024 and the course will run for 9 months.
+All sessions are recorded for reference and revision.
 Students will be required to attend the classes online via Zoom.
-We do understand that due to illness / doctors appointments / long term health conditions this may not always be possible but we are only looking for students that can commit to attend the classes on a weekly basis.
-We are here to support you on your journey.
+We are only looking for students that can commit to attend the classes on a weekly basis.
+We do understand that due to illness / doctors appointments / long term health conditions that occasionally classes may be missed.

 Any questions please contact us at info@abilitytoday.com